-EFSAG provide trademark search and registration services in the USA for US and foreign companies and individuals seeking a United States trademark.
-Our professional and skilled consultants are highly experienced in all areas of United States trademarks, and are fully equipped to assist you in trademark search, registration and renewal.
+Starting Business provide trademark search and registration services in the USA for US and foreign companies and individuals.
+Our professional consultants are experienced in all areas of United States trademarks, and are fully equipped to assist you in search, registration and renewal.

 The primary legislation adopted in the US for governance of trademarks is known as the Lanham (Trademark) Act.
-The Lanham Act serves to protect trademarks from infringements, dilution and cases of false advertising and provides a clear definition of the requirements and boundaries accepted for trademarks.
+The Lanham Act serves to protect from infringements, dilution and cases of false advertising and provides a clear definition of the requirements and boundaries accepted.
 The act strictly prohibits trademarks from registration where there is a “likelihood of confusion”.
-If a trademark is misleading to the public, similar to existing registered marks, offensive or immoral, it will not be granted registration.
+If a mark is misleading to the public, similar to existing registered marks, offensive or immoral, it will not be granted registration.

 The Lanham Act also provides remedies in cases of infringement.
 Remedies available under the Lanham Act include injunctions and damages.
 Injunctions are used where the goods imported infringe a registered trademark.

-EFSAG can provide comprehensive consultation for your United States trademark registration, from assisting you with the initial trademark search to administering the relevant documentation.
-We are experienced in all aspects of United States trademarks from designing the mark to ensuring successful trademark renewals are submitted in a timely and professional manner.
+We can provide a comprehensive consultation for your United States trademark registration, from the initial search, to registration and maintenance of your mark.
+We are experienced in all aspects of trademarks and can assist you to submit our application in a timely and professional manner.